-STO OVE SHUTS OFF AND DISPLAYS WARNING CODE "E" Pos ssible Causes: Possible Remedies: (Unplug stove first when possible) 1.
-The hopper is empty.
+Pos ssible Causes: Possible Remedies: (Unplug stove first when possible) 1.
+The hopper is out of pellets.
 Refill the hopper.
-2. The burn pot holes are blocked.
+2. The air damper is too far open for a low feed setting.
+If burning on the low setting, you may need to close the damper al the way turn the air supply knob toward the minimum setting.
+3. The burn pot holes are blocked.
 Remove the burn pot and clean it thoroughly.
-3. The air damper is open too much for the low feed setting.
-If the stove is on the low setting, you may need to close the damper all the way.
-Slide the air supply control toward the minimum setting.
-4. The air inlet, interior chambers, or exhaust system is partly blocked.
+4. The air inlet, the interior chambers, or exhaust system has a partial blockage.
 Follow all cleaning procedures in the maintenance section of the owner's manual.
 5. The auger motor has failed.
-Remove the auger motor from the auger shaft and try to run the motor separately by pressing the fuel feed button on the control board.
+Remove the auger motor from the auger shaft and try to run the motor separately by pressing the fuel feed button on the contro board.
 If the motor turns, the shaft is jammed on something.
-If the motor does not turn, the motor is defective or there is a faulty connection with the control board.
-To remove the auger motor, take the rear panel off the stove body.
+If the motor does not turn, the motor is bad or a connection with the control board is faulty.
+To remove the auger motor, take off the top and bottom panels at the back of the stove's body.
 Loosen the two screws holding the motor to the auger shaft.
+Then, remove the plate located on the stove body, at the bottom of the gear motor, to allow the motor to slide out of the stove body.
 6. The auger shaft is jammed.
-Remove the auger shaft from the auger housing.
+Remove that auger shaft from the auger housing.
 Start by emptying the hopper.
-Take the rear panel off the stove body.
-Then take the auger motor off by removing the screws that hold the motor to the auger shaft.
-Once the motor is out, remove the four screws on the steel plate that holds the auger shaft to the auger housing.
-Then rotate the bottom end of the auger shaft down towards you until you can pull the shaft down out of the stove.
-After you have removed the shaft, inspect it for bent flights, burrs, or broken welds.
-Remove any foreign material that may have caused the jam.
+Take off the top and bottom panels at the back of the stove's body.
+Then, remove the auger motor by removing the screws holding the motor to the auger shaft.
+Remove the plate located on the stove body, at the bottom of the gear motor, to allow the motor to slide out of the stove body.
+Once, the motor is out remove the four screws on the steel plate holding the auger shaft to the auger housing.
+Then, rotate the bottom end of the auger shaft down towards you until you can pull the shaft down out of the stove After you have removed the shaft, inspect it for bent flights, burrs, o broken welds.
+Remove any foreign material that might have caused the jam.
 Also, check the auger housing for signs of damage such as burrs, rough spots, or grooves cut into the metal that could have caused a jam.
 Clean the auger housing thoroughly to remove all pellet dust.
 7. The thermistor heat sensor has malfunctioned.
 The thermistor is a heat sensor located on the exhaust housing.
 Its function is to tell the control board that the unit has ignited properly by measuring the heat in the exhaust.
-The pellet stove will not start feeding pellets at the desired heat setting until it has received a signal from the thermistor heat sensor.
-If the thermistor heat sensor is bad, the unit will stop after the ignition cycle.
+The pellet stove will not star feeding pellets at the desired heat setting until it has received a signal from the thermistor heat sensor.
+If the thermistor heat senso is bad, the unit will stop after the ignition cycle.
 If this situation occurs, call your dealer or technician.